Client

 iOS

 Next, we will do the same for iOS apps.
-Please open the Runner.xcworkspace in either rider-app/driver-app's ios folder.
+Please open the Runner.xcworkspace in either rider-frontend/driver-frontend's ios folder.
 Next click on the Runner project in the left panel so the project settings would appear.
 Then under the Signing and Capabilities tab, you can change the bundle identifier:

 Firebase